gmagnotta/examples/hello-jboss/Readme.md

 ## Hello JBoss!

-This is a very simple JavaEE application that uses many technologies such as Servlets, JSF, EJB, JMS, Databases and SSO.
+This is a very simple JakartaEE application that uses many technologies such as Servlets, JSF, EJB, SOAP, Databases and SSO.

 Its purpose is to demonstrate how to containerize those kind of applications.